urbanironbeam/dss-cleaning-data/CodeBook.md

 There are two additional fields in the data set not included in the table, they are:
 * **subject** - a numerical ID (values 1 - 30) identifying the subject (person) the measurement was for.
 Note this was not explicitly required by in assignment.
 * **activity** - the activity (*WALKING*, *WALKING_UPSTAIRS*, *WALKING_DOWNSTAIRS*, *SITTING*, *STANDING*, or *LAYING*)
-) the subject was observed doing when the measurement was taken
+) the subject was observed doing when the measurement was taken.

+### data-set-2.txt

+The description of the field details about applies to the [first data set](data-set-1.txt).
+However, the fields below have a different meaning for the [second data set](data-set-2.csv).
+In the second data set, these values are all averages (mean) for the given field when they are grouped by *subject* and *activity*.
+So in the second data set the field name are all suffixed with "_avg".

 | Field Name            | Domain     | Mean | Axis | Description